xyw5vplus1/xyw5vplus1.github.io/_pages/about.md

   - /about.html
 ---

-I am Yewei Xia (夏业伟), a PhD student at Fudan University.
+I am Yewei Xia (夏业伟).

-I belong to Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN)'s group.
+I received the Ph.D. degree in Computer Science from Fudan University in June 2026, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).

-I received my bachelor's degree from the Communication University of China in 2021.
-I also spent a wonderful year as a visiting student in the Machine Learning Department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), under the guidance of Prof. [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/index.html).
+Before that, I received my bachelor's degree from the Communication University of China in 2021.

+I also spent a wonderful year as a visiting student in the Machine Learning Department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in 2024, under the guidance of Prof. [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/index.html).

-I am open to possible cooperation or discussing opportunities.
+I am open to any possible cooperation or discussion opportunity.
 If you are interested, feel free to contact me by [email](ywxia23@m.fudan.edu.cn).

 **Research interests**
-* Latent causal structure learning, causal representation learning.
+* Latent causal structure learning.
+* Causal representation learning with identifiability guarantee.
 * Statistical (conditional) independence tests using kernel methods.
-* Representation learning under a causal perspective.

 ## Selected Publications